raspberrypilearning/c3-wolfram-day-night/en/step_1.md

 title: What you will learn
 ---

-+ Manipulating Geographic Data in the Wolfram Language
++ How to manipulate geographic data
-+ Using Freefrom Lingustic Input in the Wolfram Language
++ How to use Free-Form Lingustic Input
-+ Creating interactivity in the Wolfram Language using `Manipulate`
++ How to create interactivity using `Manipulate`

 If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
 You'll need to look at Starting Mathematica and Programming in Mathematica.
 If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.